 A taste of the traditional Japanese lifestyle

-Upon reaching the train station, Yumotokan sent a van to pick us up.
-5 minutes later, with cold, gloomy weather outside and drizzling rain, we arrived, stepping outside to a rather unassuming exterior.
+Upon reaching the train station, we made a call and the hotel sent a van to pick us up.
+5 minutes later, with cold, gloomy weather outside and drizzling rain, we stepping outside to a rather unassuming exterior of the hotel building.
 But we quickly learned to not judge a book by its cover, because Yumotokan onsen ryokan hotel blew us away from the inside, in every manner.

 This lady with an excellent service attitude was assigned to be our host.
-Chiharu took care of us from bringing us into our ryokan room on check-in day, to serving us meals during our stay.
+Chiharu took care of us from bringing us into our ryokan room on check-in day, to serving our meals at the restaurant during our stay.

-This is the ryokan we stepped into, high up on level 9.
+This is the Japanese-style ryokan room we stepped into, high up on level 9.
 It was gorgeous!
-We got views of Lake Biwa – Japan’s largest freshwater lake – straight out of the windows.
+The windows gave us views of Lake Biwa – Japan’s largest freshwater lake.

 To walk around outside of your ryokan, whether you’re going to the onsen baths or to the dining areas, you can wear yukata robes provided within your ryokan room.
-The yukatas are categorised by height so you just choose accordingly, while younger kids will have cuter print designs prepared separately ahead.
+The yukatas are placed in a small drawer in your room, categorised by height so you just choose accordingly, while younger kids will have cuter print designs prepared separately ahead.
 There are also Japanese socks, and standard sandals everyone wears over the hotel grounds.
 My entire outfit here is the result!
 The maroon piece is a bonus due to it being winter =)

 After hitting the onsens, it was time for dinner.
 We went down to the dining floor.
 Dining rooms are segregated and you’ll get an enclosed dining area/room to yourselves.